FlavF/ATest/readme.md

 #### Files to update
 .gitignore (node_modules, data/events.csv (don't know if a private file or not))

-normally SRC/ is also in .gitignore but to show the work it's better to let it.
+normally in .gitignore but to show the work it's better to let it.
+- SRC/

 <br/>